trutherbotdash/trutherbot/README.md

 2. Ensure that the directory /schedule/ and it's child directories are owned by your web server and writable by it.
-   Use this command:  sudo chown -R apache:apache schedule (or whatever user/group your web server runs under)
+   Use this command:  sudo chown -R apache:apache schedule (or whatever user/group your web server runs under) If you are still having problems, it may be SELinux, see if it is the problem by temporarily disabling it with this command. sudo setenforce 0

+   If you are able to successfully upload files now, you will need to issue a command similar to this: sudo semanage fcontext -a -t httpd_sys_rw_content_t 'schedule' sudo restorecon -v 'schedule'
+   Make sure to re-enable SELinux: sudo setenforce 1

 3. Go to https://apps.twitter.com/app/ and create a new app.
    You will need four different keys that you will be able to copy